 Don’t use a pharmacy brand acetone.
-The acetone you find in most pharmacy stores can be lower grade acetone but especially be diluted with things like water and fragrances, thereby diluting the potency of your acetone and slowing down your gel removal.
+The acetone you find in most pharmacy stores can be lower-grade acetone and could be diluted with things like water and fragrances.
+Thereby diluting the potency of your acetone slows down your gel removal.

-Do, instead, use pure acetone or a professional grade conditioned acetone.
+Instead, use pure acetone or a professional grade conditioned acetone.
 My favorite is from Zoya.
-I’ve been using this stuff for 5 years and it is so gentle on your skin and nails.
+I’ve been using this stuff for 5 years, and it is so gentle on your skin and nails.

-(2) The next step in removing gel nails, is to break the seal of your manicure, which is essentially the top coat.
+The next step is to break the seal of your manicure, which is essentially the top coat.

 Don’t use a gentle buffer or file to just remove the top coat.
 This will not make the gel porous enough for the acetone to penetrate and break down the gel.

-Do, instead, remove the topcoat and at least the first layer of color with an abrasive board file.
-You will not only be thinning down the product but also, making it porous enough for the acetone to break it down.
-Simply remember that the thicker the gel application the longer it will take to soaf-off.
+Instead, remove the topcoat and at least the first layer of color with an abrasive board file.
+You will thin the product and make it porous enough for the acetone to break it down.
+Remember that the thicker the gel application, the longer it takes to soak off.

-Don’t just crinkle your foil, that is if you’re using foils… this is a big common mistake, and I’ve seen DIY’ers as well as pros alike, make this mistake.
-Crinkling your foils will cause the foil to tear and also it does not create a tight seal, which in return means your acetone, which is highly volatile, will evaporate.
-What happens if the acetone evaporates you may ask?
-It loses its strength thereby slowing down your removal process or halthing it altogether.
+Don’t just crinkle your foil; if you’re using foils… this is a big common mistake, and I’ve seen DIY’ers and pros alike make this mistake.
+Crinkling your foils will cause the foil to tear, and also, it does not create a tight seal, which means acetone, which is highly volatile, will evaporate.
+What happens if the acetone evaporates, you may ask?
+It loses its strength, slowing down your removal process or halting it altogether.

-Do instead, take the time to individually fold the edge that will be wrapping around the finger.
-This will allow you to tighten the foil and ensure a near air-tight seal so that your acetone is working to its full potential.
+Instead, take the time to individually fold the edge that will be wrapping around the finger.
+This will allow you to tighten the foil and ensure a near-air-tight seal so that your acetone is working to its full potential.

 Don’t let the hands get cold.
-Internal temperature is important here.
-Avoid a cold drink while doing a gel removal.
-Gel will remove slowly if the hands and nail beds are cold.
+Internal temperature is essential here.
+Avoid a cold drink while doing gel removal.
+The gel will remove slowly if the hands and nail beds are cold.

-Do instead, cozy up with a blanket or terri-cloth mittens covering your hands.
-You can also put your hands in plastic gloves, doing so will generate and promote more warmth.
-And also!
-Help you put the foils on your dominant hand.
+Instead, cozy up with a blanket or terry-cloth mittens covering your hands.
+You can also put your hands in plastic gloves; doing so will promote more warmth and helps you put the foils on your dominant hand.

-Make it the ultimate me-time treatment by sipping at a warm cup of tea and adding a nice moisturizer to your hands prior to the entire gel removal service.
+Make it the ultimate me-time treatment by sipping at a warm cup of tea and adding an excellent moisturizer to your hands before the entire gel removal service.

 Don’t remove all of your foils at the same time.
 Doing so will cause the acetone that has penetrated the gels to evaporate!
-And so… as I mentioned earlier your gel removal will come to a halt.
-You will now be forcing the gel off of your nails, or having to re-start the re-wrapping and soaking over!
+And so… as I mentioned earlier, your gel removal will halt.
+This means forcing the gel off the nails or having to re-start the wrapping and soaking over!

-Do instead, take your time to individually unwrap each finger.
-If you used plastic gloves you can actually cut the tip of each finger and free up the finger to remove the foil!
+Instead, take your time to individually unwrap each finger.
+If you use plastic gloves, you can cut the tip of each finger and free up the finger to remove the foil!
 I know!
 Super cool!

-After you’ve removed all of your foils, you have the option of buffing the remaining product down, or resoaking and gently keep on removing the gel.
+After removing all of your foils, you can buff the remaining product down or resoak and gently keep on removing the gel.

 Now, I want to hear from you!
 Have you ever made any of these mistakes?
 Write me a little message below in the comments section, and I’ll take a look.

-Have a merry start to the week, and I’ll see you in the next one.
+Have a merry rest to the week, and I’ll see you in the next one.